 For me, it’s no longer beyond the bounds of possibility that when I pray for help with a specific character defect, god will provide the grist for just that – if I’m willing to perceive it.

 So, anyway – I asked god to remove my envy.
 It had been plaguing me particularly since I brought home my alcoholic ex-boyfriend’s cell phone and discovered his extreme, prolonged deception around his sex addiction.
 I felt like an idiot for having banked all my love in a rotten vessel.
 And all around me, it seemed, were couples savoring romantic bliss.

 For reasons I can’t explain, my comparisons swarmed around a particular friend.
-She and I had known each other only faintly from art class on the day when, less than a month after my horrific break up, I sat in the Department of Motor Vehicles, still skinny and shaking, waiting to renew my driver’s license.
+She and I had known each other only faintly from ballet class on the day when, less than a month after my horrific break up, I sat in the Department of Motor Vehicles, skinny from insomnia/inability to eat and still subtly shaking, waiting to renew my driver’s license.
 In walked gorgeous Jane with her two beautiful children, so I waved her over.
-Ten minutes later I knew that, just like me, she was a sober alcoholic who’d had her kids late in life.
+Ten minutes later I knew that Jane, just like me, was a sober alcoholic who’d had her kids late in life.
 She’d been married 10 years to a wonderful non-alcoholic man.

 I trusted her.
 By the time I left with my license, I’d confided the entire gruesome betrayal story, exposing all my wounds down to details I’d told no one else.
 For some of the lewder texts and fetishes I’d seen on my boyfriend’s phone, I even spelled out words while her wholesome preschoolers played nearby.
 Jane’s stricken face showed genuine empathy.
 Even so, I berated myself afterwards for sharing TMI: “Why did you do that?!
 You’re such a freak!”